mcaceresb/tablefill/README.md

 Documentation
 -------------

 `tablefill` is a program that uses a generic placeholder system to update LaTeX, LyX, and Markdown documents.
+While it's original use was to fill in tables (hence the name) placeholders are replaced anywhere in a table environment or anywhere within commented-out `tablefill` tags.
+Hence any text or numbers anywhere in the document can be updated using this system.

 The name and idea for this workflow comes from [GSLab](https://github.com/gslab-econ/gslab_python).
 This version was written to update LaTeX files in the same fashion, and later expanded to include Markdown and [several features](#features).
-While it's primary use is to fill in tables (hence the name) placeholders are replaced anywhere in a table environment or within commented-out `tablefill` tags.

 - [Getting Started](https://mcaceresb.github.io/tablefill/getting-started.html) gives a basic example of how the system works, and guides the user through updating a template using Stata-generated input files (this example can be replicated with any programming language, however, not just Stata).